AFAS MERIT SCHOLARSHIP

 The Air Force Aid Society provides Education Support for Airmen and their children and can help pay for college in many ways in addition to the AFAS Merit Scholarship.
 AFAS also offers the needs based General General Henry (Hap) Arnold Education Grant and helps with college books and tuition with the AFAS Supplement Education Loan.

-Incoming college and university freshmen students who have already successfully completed both parts of the Arnold Education Grant application may be considered for a Merit Scholarship for 2019.
+Incoming college and university freshmen students who have already successfully completed the Arnold Education Grant application may be considered for a Merit Scholarship for 2019.

 Actually receiving an Arnold Education Grant is not a pre-requisite to receipt of a Merit Scholarship.
 A student can be awarded a Merit Scholarship without receiving the needs-based Arnold Education Grant.